-- 1. Understand and apply the financial reporting framework and key accounting concepts that underpin the preparation of financial statements. - 2.
-Analyse a company's high-level strategies and competitive position in the industry using the company's annual report and other publicly available information. - 3.
-Calculate and analyse liquidity, working capital, gearing, profitability and market performance ratios using a company's annual report and other relevant information. - 4.
-Explain the different financing options available for a publicly listed company, identify the risks associated with each, and analyse the impact on the company's liquidity, working capital, gearing, profitability and market performance ratios. - 5.
-Calculate the financial ratios used in dividend analysis and explain how different shareholder tax positions impact on dividend yield. - 6.
-Calculate and analyse price/earnings ratio for a publicly listed company. - 7.
-Prepare an overall investment recommendation regarding a company's shares based on the quantitative and qualitative analysis of the company performance, including its financial ratios, high-level strategies, competitive position and business risks.
+- 1. Apply the financial reporting framework and key accounting concepts that underpin the preparation of financial statements. - 2.
+Analyse a company's high-level strategies and competitive position in the industry. - 3.
+Calculate and analyse company and market ratios. - 4.
+Discuss the different financing options and identify the associated risks. - 5.
+Explain how different shareholder tax positions impact on dividend yield. - 6.
+Determine an overall investment recommendation regarding a company's shares based on a quantitative and qualitative analysis.